 A personal birth story

-10 things I can tell you about giving birth in Spain (part 1)
+10 things I can tell you about giving birth in Spain (part 1 of 4)

 The following is based on my experience of giving birth and the experiences of some other women I know who have given birth here in Spain.